 CE12-2.3: test of in-loop chroma refinement with in-loop reshaping

-CE12-2.3 is designed to test the performance of the in-loop cross-component chroma refinement in CE12-3 with in-loop reshaping.
-Table 6 shows the results of CE12-2.3 over HDR Anchor.
+CE12-2.3 is designed to test the performance of the in-loop cross-component chroma and luma refinement in CE12-3 with in-loop reshaping.
+Table 6.a shows the results of CE12-2.3 with chroma refinement over HDR Anchor.
+Table 6.b shows the results of CE12-2.3 with chroma and luma refinement over HDR Anchor.
 DLB mapping curve is used so results are expected to be compared with CE12-2.1a (Table 3) using same curve.
-Comparing Table 3 with Table 6, it is observed that in-loop cross-component chroma refinement:
+Comparing Table 3 with Table 6.a, it is observed that in-loop cross-component chroma refinement:

 does not change the results for wPSNRY and L100